 Remember that Google and other search engines don’t recognise images, they recognise text.
 To maximise your Pinterest (and blog) optimisation, use keywords in your image “alt” tags.

 That’s great to know but how do you find these golden Keywords?
-As part of your overall SEO strategy you should be taking some time to find out which Keywords are easy to get high up in Google for.
+As part of your overall SEO strategy, you should be taking some time to find out which Keywords are easy to get high up in Google for.

-For this we use a super helpful tool called KeySearch.
+For this, we use a super helpful tool called KeySearch.
 It’s simple to use: bang in some keywords that you’d like to use and it will tell you how difficult or easy it will be to rank highly for them.

-Check it out now with free-to-use basic plan and see how it works.
+Check it out now with a free-to-use basic plan and see how it works.
 If you want to boost your SEO, you’ll get a lovely 20% off with our exclusive code KSDISC on all plans too!